Amonc/crossword/README.md

 - `letters` : takes all the letters as a two-dimentional `List`
-- `spacing` : controls the `horizontal` and `vertical` spacing in between letters
+- `spacing` : controls the `horizontal` and `vertical` spacing in between letters the `Crossword panel`
-- `onLineDrawn` : returns a `List` of words created based on user interactions on the `Crossword panel`
 - `hints` : takes a `List` of words as clues